Lee Pelty: Early life

 Born in Colon City, Panama as Isaac Lee Peltynovich (Pelty), he attended Purdue University as a member of the class of 1957.
 In addition to his studies, Pelty sang with the Purdue University Varsity Men's Glee Club directed by an imaginative showman named Al Stewart.
-Pelty's impressive successes with the Glee Club were the springboard for his professional musical career.
+Pelty's successes with the Glee Club were the springboard for his professional musical career.
 The Purdue Glee Club was internationally known as one of the best all-male college singing groups in the world and Pelty was its leading soloist and star attraction.
-At about 6'4" and slender, he was an imposing talent with a magnificent voice.
-In each concert, he appeared as a striking figure in the group's traditional concert attire of white tie and tails.
-56 men, all students at Purdue and strictly amateur singers, were selected from hundreds of the best applicants each semester and became the "traveling/touring" Varsity Men's Glee Club.
-Pelty was its most outstanding talent.
-He had a powerful, melodious 2nd tenor voice with which, as a soloist with an amazing repertoire of classic songs from the 1920s through the 1950s, entertained thousands of fans in hundreds of concerts.
+In each concert, he appeared as a figure in the group's traditional concert attire of white tie and tails.
+With 56 men, all students at Purdue and strictly amateur singers, were selected from hundreds of the best applicants each semester and became the "traveling/touring" Varsity Men's Glee Club.
+He had a 2nd tenor voice with which, as a soloist with a repertoire of classic songs from the 1920s through the 1950s, entertained thousands of fans in hundreds of concerts.
 In each concert, Pelty always was asked to sing his very personal "Al Jolson Songbook."

 One summer, the Glee Club sang in the Hollywood Bowl, The Grand Canyon's El Tovar Hotel, and Oklahoma's "Under The Stars."
 Pelty was the main attraction everyone came to hear.
 In another year, the Glee Club sang for President Eisenhower's Inauguration in Washington, DC.
-Pelty captivated the audience with his talent.
-In his singing career, Isaac Peltynovich (Lee Pelty) was, indeed, a star that burned brightly.